 The information shown here has been extracted from our prospectus.
-A full version of our Prospectus 2015/16 is also available to download, should you prefer.
+A full version of our Prospectus 2021/22 is also available to download below.

-Malin Bridge is a Community Primary School.
-The Infant and Junior Schools amalgamated in September 1992.
-We are now a ‘through school’ with over five hundred pupils, aged from 4 to 11 years, accommodated in two buildings: The Leslie Building (previously the Junior School) and the Scarborough Building (previously the Infant School).
+Malin Bridge Primary School became part of Chorus Academy Trust in January 2022.
+We are now a ‘through school’ with over five hundred pupils, aged from 4 to 11 years, accommodated in two buildings: the infant building on the Dykes Lane side and the Junior on the Meredith Road side.

 There are currently eighteen classes in the school.
-The Scarborough Building houses the eight classes from Foundation Stage and Key Stage 1, while the Leslie Building houses the ten classes from Key Stage 2.
+The Infant Building houses the eight classes from Foundation Stage and Key Stage 1, while the Junior Building houses the ten classes from Key Stage 2.
 Each class at Malin Bridge Primary School is known by its class teacher’s name.
 These classes are organised into the four phases below.

 Our School Day